dacase/msander/README.md

 modern Fortran coding techniques can be used.
 Key application areas are expected to be in structure refinements using NMR, cryoEM or Xray diffraction information.
 This version has a fair amount of OpenMP support, especially for Xray and 3D-RISM calculations.
+Parts of the Xray code uses GPU acceleration.

 * Since this code is based on sander, tons of people have been involved in its creation over the years.
 See https://ambermd.org/contributors.html for more information, although even that gets out of date.
+The Xray codes have significant contributions from Juno Krahn, Oleg Mikhailovsii, Sergei Izmailov and Nikolai Skrynnikov.

 # Key differences in functionality versus sander